YueYaiba/DIY-Cloud-Gaming/README.md

 - Open cmd on your computer and type `ssh your-raspberry-username@local-ip-of-the-raspberry` if you entered the correct ssh public key in the Imager, it should connect!
 You are now basically in the command terminal of your raspberry.

 - Enter the command `curl -L https://install.pivpn.io | bash` and follow the installation prompts, the installer even tells you what to answer when you don't know what it's talking about, it's super easy!
-Pick Wireguard as the VPN.
+Pick Wireguard as the VPN and forward the ports it tells you.

 - Once the VPN is setup, enter the command `pivpn add` and name the client (the name of your device for example).